What is a Guitar Nut? The Tiny Titan of Tone & Tuning

 What Is a Guitar Nut

-A guitar nut is a small, yet important component of a guitar that is located at the top of the guitar neck, just before the headstock.
-It is a small block of material that the strings sit in at the head of the guitar, and it has grooves cut into it to hold the strings at the correct spacing across the fretboard and determine the length that they vibrate.
-The guitar nut plays a crucial role in the overall playability, intonation, and tone of the guitar.
+A guitar nut is a small but crucial component located at the top of the guitar neck, just before the headstock.
+This block of material features grooves that hold the strings at the correct spacing and height across the fretboard, influencing the guitar’s playability, intonation, and tone.

 Related: The anatomy of an electric guitar